james65535/james65535.github.io/content/posts/navigatingfrontendpt2.md

 tags: ["Javascript", "JSX", "React", "Babel", "IDE"]
 ---

-Today I ran into major problems trying to setup a React script to query JSON from a site and parse it into something useable.
+Today I ran into major problems trying to setup a React script to query JSON from a site and parse it into something usable.
 I'm new to this stuff and used an existing <a href="https://facebook.github.io/react/tips/initial-ajax.html">tutorial</a> to mangle according to my needs.

 I ended up with the following code: